seabjackson/Swift-Programming-BNR-Challenges/README.md

 Silver Challenge: Use the array from the bronze challenge and use a loop to reverse the order of the elements in thearray.
 Log the results to the console.
 Finally examine the documentation to see if there is a more convenient way to do this operation.

+### Challenge 10: Dictionaries
+It is not uncommon to place instances of the Array type inside of a dictionary.
+Create a dictionary that represents a state.
+Your dictionary's keys will refer to counties (to keep it short, only include three counties).
+Each key should map onto an array that holds five of the zip codes within that county.
+(You can make up the county names and zip codes.)

+Finally log only the dictionary's zip codes.
+Your result should look something like this:
+Georgia has the following zip codes: [30306, 30307, 30308, 30309, 30310]